 - ii) Many contracts of employment with trusts and health boards and independent companies require disclosure of independent work and activities that may have a bearing on the work of the employer and, even if not stated, may be implied or judged to be so once operational.
 There may be conflicts of interests that arise.
-Independent practitioners are advised to seek advice, for example from their employer, or seek independent legal advice. - iii) Ultrasound practitioners should be entirely clear on when they are working independently (self-employed) and when they are working as an employee.
+Independent practitioners are advised to seek advice, for example from their employer, or seek independent legal advice. - Ultrasound practitioners should be entirely clear on when they are working independently (self-employed) and when they are working as an employee.
 This should be made clear in any written contracts, but some are very poorly written and constructed and this is not always apparent.
 The Advisory, Conciliation and Arbitration Service (ACAS) has advice on employment contracts, or independent legal advice can be sought.
 Independent practitioners should be aware of the differences between a 'contract of service' and a 'contract for services'.
 An employee-employer relationship is a 'contract of service' and a contractor-client relationship is a 'contract for services'.
-Further information is available here: IR35 Explained: 'Contract of service' and 'contract for services'. - iv) It is a requirement of statutory registration with regulatory bodies such as the HCPC and the NMC that a declaration of having PII in place is made at the time of initial registration or at renewal or revalidation (ref: section 2.2).
+Further information is available here: <a href="https://example.com/linear-relationship-is-a-contract-com/linear-relationship-is-a-cont - iv) It is a requirement of statutory registration with regulatory bodies such as the HCPC and the NMC that a declaration of having PII in place is made at the time of initial registration or at renewal or revalidation (ref: section 2.2).
 Ultrasound practitioners working independently must be aware of, and follow the requirements and conditions of, their professional indemnity insurer.
 It is important to be fully aware of any terms and conditions that may apply and that it is applicable to all areas of the ultrasound practitioner's work.
 Many professional indemnity policies will apply only to the individual practitioner and not to companies.

-Some policies, such as the SoR's PII [member log-in required] are secondary to a contract of employment which must be in place, with the employer accepting primary vicarious liability.
+Some policies, such as the SoR's Professional Indemnity Insurance (PII) [member log-in required] are secondary to a contract of employment which must be in place, with the employer accepting primary vicarious liability.